 Winning Years: 16 of 16 (100%)

 Years Outperforming S&P 500 ETF (SPY): 13 of 16 (81.25%)

-Extrapolate that figure out over an average 40-year career, and the investor would have nearly $137 million.
-Alternatively, that investor could retire early – at age 45 – on a nest egg of roughly $11 million.
-That amount, invested in long-term Treasury Bonds, would provide an annual interest income of $460,000.
+Alternatively, if that investor were interested in retiring early after a very short 20-year career – at age 45 – they could have a nest egg of roughly $2.5 million.
+That amount, invested in long-term Treasury Bonds, would provide annual interest income (assuming today's very low, long-term yield of about 2%) of about $100,000.

-If not for you, consider setting up an account for your children or grandchildren.
-Do you have a daughter, son, or grandchild whom you want to have a substantial, multi-million-dollar nest egg by the time they retire 40 years after graduating college?
+If not for yourself, consider setting up an account for a child or grandchild!
+Do you have a daughter, son, grandchild, or other young relative who will need a substantial nest egg?
 Consider starting a fund in their name that follows the Persistent Profits strategy!

 *Past performance is not necessarily indicative of future returns.

-To demonstrate how this strategy protects you from severe market losses while achieving exceptional performance, the best example we can provide is its performance during the 2007-2009 Financial Crisis.
+To demonstrate how the Persistent Profits strategy protects you from severe market losses while achieving exceptional performance, the best example we can provide is its performance during the 2007-2009 Financial Crisis.